It’s easy to make this protein rich trail snack at home

 Place meat in a large zip-seal bag or medium-size bowl.
 Pour marinade over the beef and agitate to ensure the meat is coated on all sides.
 Seal the bag or cover the bowl tightly with lid or plastic wrap, then place in refrigerator for a minimum of two hours and up to twelve hours.
 (The longer it marinates, the more flavorful the jerky will be.)

 4. Prepare your oven.

-Preheat oven to 175°F. Drain marinade off of beef strips and place on
+Preheat oven to 175°F. Drain marinade off of beef strips and place on plate.

 Use one of the following two methods to place the beef in the oven.

 Method A. Skewer the jerky with wooden skewers, so that meat can be suspended from top shelf (each skewer placed parallel to oven door with jerky strips hanging down between shelf wires).
 Place foil on lower rack to catch the drippings.

 Method B. Line two large rimmed baking sheets with foil, place baking racks on the sheets, then place jerky strips in single layers across the racks.
 Switch racks half-way through the drying process.